[Home] to paraglide.net [SD Log] [Amigo] [Photo] [Comments] [Incident Reports] [Weather] [SBSA] [SCPA]

 Each generation has a label.
 The current (younger) generation has a huge sense of entitlement.
 Entitlement to be happy, to be free from risk.
 Perhaps I am willing to accept more risk than others (in some areas), but I think most people can see that we have become risk adverse as a society.
 My mom had 8 children and now she has 6 remaining.
 One of my brothers was risk adverse, but he recently died from ALS (so unfair?).
 My life partner's mother recently died in our living room.
 A significant number of my close friends and acquaintances have died hang gliding or paragliding.
 About 150,000 people in the world die every day.
 Yes, every day, or about 50 million people a year.
 In a short lifetime, all 8 billion of us will die.
 Death is part of life.
 How many people will die as a result of our deliberate social media driven choice to stop producing the goods and services we need for our supply structure to operate.

 We are concerned about hospital staff as we should be.
 Perhaps in the early stages of the pandemic we could have asked for young healthy volunteers to self infect, then they would be immune and available for front line work when the infection rate peaks?
 Crazy idea?
-In the 60 we didn't ask for volunteers, we simply conscripted young men and sent them to the jungle to fight and die against their will.
-I recently watched the movie 1917 (well executed high budge, but a completely unrealistic story line).
+In the 60s we didn't ask for volunteers, we simply conscripted young men against their will and sent them to a jungle to fight and die.
+I recently watched the movie 1917 (well executed high budget film, but a completely unrealistic story line).
 Toward the end they have a scene where the men are about to head out of the trenches to attack.
 The sergeants have their pistols raised.
-They don't have their pistols drawn to shoot the enemy, that are letting their own men know they don't have a choice to not go.
+They don't have their pistols drawn to shoot the enemy, that are letting their own men know they don't have a choice to not go over the wall.